Gebort/FESTU.Navigator/README.md

 **Video demonstration available below**

 The application builds routes between university classrooms.
-When launching the application, it is required to scan the number of the nearest auditorium in order to set the starting point of the route.
+When launching the application, it is required to scan the number of the nearest classroom in order to set the starting point of the route.
 Classrooms number recognition performed using Google MLKit.

-**The recognizable classroom number must be vertical and not contain letters in the name**
+**By default, the recognizable classroom number must be vertical and not contain letters in the name**

 <p align="middle">
   <img src="https://user-images.githubusercontent.com/35885530/179328286-371043fc-a101-46d3-a3da-b1d2885b9ee4.png" width="300" />